-Hopefully you’ll find at least one group you mesh well with — but if not, just keep looking.
+Hopefully, you’ll find at least one group you mesh well with — but if not, keep looking.
 I know the right one for you is out there!

 It’s important to be familiar with basic hiking etiquette.
 Doing so will have your new hiking friends thinking you are a seasoned trail veteran.

-Touch base with group members ahead of time and find out what a typical outing consists of including the length of the hike, the location, and the time.
+Touch base with group members ahead of time and find out what a typical outing consists of, including the hike’s length, location, and time.

-If it’s going to be cool, you might just want to carry a water bottle but on a sweltering day in the middle of summer you’ll likely want something more substantial, like a day hiking pack with hydration.
+If it’s going to be cool, you might want to carry a water bottle, but on a sweltering day in the middle of summer, you’ll likely want something more substantial, like a day hiking pack with hydration.

-If you made it to this point and ACTUALLY read everything then give yourself a big pat on the back because you are no longer a beginner hiker.
-Even if you have yet to step foot on a trail you know 90% more than most do!
+If you made it to this point and ACTUALLY read everything, give yourself a big pat on the back because you are no longer a beginner hiker.
+Even if you have yet to step foot on a trail, you know 90% more than most do!

-I have no doubt that you will appreciate the psychological benefits of hiking just as much as the physical ones.
-There is something truly special about the clean air, the sound of a mountain stream flowing next to you and hearing wildlife off in the distance that will leave you craving for more.
+I do not doubt that you will appreciate the mental benefits of hiking just as much as the physical ones.
+There is something extraordinary about the clean air, the sound of a mountain stream flowing next to you, and hearing wildlife off in the distance that will leave you craving for more.

 Thank YOU for taking the time to learn more about hiking for beginners.
 Now it’s time to #GetOutside and say #HelloTrail!!!